cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### I created a CockroachCloud Free (beta) cluster before {{ site.data.products.serverless }} was available.
 Can I still use my cluster?

 Yes, your free cluster has been automatically migrated to {{ site.data.products.serverless }}.
-Your ability to use your cluster should not be affected, and you will now have the option to [add a spend limit](serverless-cluster-management.html#edit-your-spend-limit) for your cluster with no downtime.
+Your ability to use your cluster should not be affected, and you will now have the option to [add a resource limit](serverless-cluster-management.html#edit-your-resource-limit) for your cluster with no downtime.

 ### Why does my RU usage briefly spike when I'm running a steady workload?